 Turns out, these aren’t merely a vague combination of four letters but personality types where each alphabet stands for a particular personality trait.

-This occurrence can be attributed to the Myers-Briggs Personality Indicator, a test which is taken by roughly 2 million people per annum.
+This occurrence can be attributed to the Myers-Briggs Personality Indicator, a test that is taken by roughly 2 million people per annum.

 The Myers-Briggs Personality Test, developed by mother-daughter duo Katharine Briggs and Isabel Myers-Briggs, is a set of 93 questions based on one’s approach to everyday situations in life.
 It was later acquired by CPP, a private company, in 1975 raking in a profit of USD 20 million per year.